-- First, I don’t find motivation from a specific mission.
-In my time there I worked with over 28 museums and research centers and loved them all the same.
-I get the same joy from supporting arts and education, as I do from science and history.
+- First, I’m not motivated by a specific mission.
+In my time there I worked with over 28 museums and research centers and loved them all equally.
+I get the same joy out of supporting arts and education, as I do for science and history.

-- Second, I discovered I loved technology and its ability to make organizations’ missions more impactful!
-Managing CRM systems and data was my absolute jam, and it gave me the most happiness out of all my tasks.
-Databases and data test your problem-solving skills and push you to be creative every day.
+- Second, I discovered I loved technology and its ability to make organizations’ missions more impactful.
+Managing CRM systems and data was my absolute jam!
+I love how it tests your problem-solving skills and pushes you to be creative.

-Fíonta is the perfect marriage of these things: “Technology as a force for change.”
+Fíonta is the perfect marriage of these two things: “Technology as a force for change.”

-But, equally as important as above, I knew Fíonta was the type of work culture I wanted to be a part of.
-In my previous jobs, I had the privilege of working with colleagues who had bright minds, stellar work ethic, and kind dispositions.
-It was essential that my future colleagues would be the same.
+But, equally as important as above, I knew Fíonta had the type of culture I wanted to be a part of.
+In my previous jobs, I was privileged to work with colleagues who had bright minds, stellar work ethic, and kind dispositions.
+It was key that my future coworkers would be the same.

 Does one project that you’ve managed here at Fíonta stand out as particularly meaningful to you?
 Why?

-I’m currently on a project supporting a southern Baptist group in migrating their legacy data system to Salesforce.
-Their problems are multifaceted, our solutions are technically complex, we’ve been creative in finding ways to keep costs low, and the client serves as a true and meaningful partner.
-The project isn’t over, but I love a challenge and I’m so proud of how it’s going!
+I’m currently working with a southern Baptist group to migrate their legacy data system to Salesforce.
+Their problems are multifaceted and our solutions are technically complex.
+We’ve had to be creative to find ways to minimize costs.
+The project isn’t over, but I love a challenge and I’m proud of how it’s going.

 What do you bring to Fíonta and to each project that’s unique to you?

-This is perhaps too literal of an answer, but I manage my project’s tasks and budgets in a very particular and detailed way.
-My goal in running projects this way is twofold:
+This answer is perhaps too literal, but I manage my project’s tasks and budgets in a particular and detailed way.
+My goal in running projects like this is twofold:

 - First, I want to give my Fíonta teammates visibility into the project without adding to their workloads.
-At any point, I want them to be able to see what work is coming down the pike so they can modify their approaches and solutions appropriately.
+At any point, I want them to be able to see what is coming down the pike so they can modify their approaches and solutions accordingly.

-- Second, I want clients to not only understand where we are in their budget, but where we think we’ll end up.
-This information helps clients (re)prioritize throughout the project’s lifecycle and prevents us from experiencing budget surprises!
+- Second, I want clients to understand both where we are in their budget today and where we’ll end up.
+This information helps our partners (re)prioritize throughout their project’s lifecycle, and prevents us from experiencing any surprises.